rutikbodke333/ProjectPulse/README.md

   ![Screenshot (166)](https://github.com/GauravPatilGR/Projectplus-Spring-MVC-Java-Project/assets/123281827/4fd878a1-5158-4929-9c05-d69bbed9120e)

 ## Conclusion
-Projectplus aims to streamline the process of connecting freelancers with companies.
+Projectplus aims to streamline the process of connecting Job Seeker with companies.
 By leveraging Spring MVC and related technologies, this project provides a robust and scalable platform for managing job postings, applications, and hiring processes.
-"# ProjectPulse"